By Stephan Harding

-Through deep experience, deep questioning and deep commitment emerges deep ecology.
+Stephan Harding Through deep experience, deep questioning and deep commitment emerges Deep Ecology.

 Ants behave with a collective intelligence that can’t be explained by their genes alone, says Brian Goodwin.
 And he’s built a virtual colony to show the team in action.